| To read Snake Strides and Shimmers In — Year 4723, click here.

 and unfavorable weather can make the relatively

 short journey unpredictable.
+The governing

 body for the sport of dragon boat racing is